 6. Chicken Breast

 We want to send a special thank you to the person that invented the freezer.
-Not only does it allow us to send you all of our fully prepared, healthy meals.
-It also allows you to stock up on perhaps the most versatile protein there is.
+It allows you to stock up on perhaps the most versatile protein there is.
 Chicken breast can be kept in your freezer to extend its shelf life, then thawed out when you’re ready to do your meal prep for the week.
 This protein powerhouse can be enjoyed in breakfast omelets, over a salad at lunch or as the main course at dinner.
 Grill it, broil it, sauté it, poach it; mix it with virtually any seasoning or spice.
 Get creative and make a variety of dishes using this keto-friendly meal prep ingredient.